algebananazzzzz/algebananazzzzz.github.io/cdoViper/README.md

 **Reason:**
 1. Browser auto remove "javascript:" as a security feature if we just copy paste so need type manually.
-2. Do this twice because after click, some follow up questions will pop up and thus code need to be executed again
+2. Do this twice/thrice because after click, some follow up questions will pop up and thus code need to be executed again

 # Ambulance checklist